Brazil Tax Reform: How the Dual VAT Model (CBS and IBS) Will Impact e-Invoicing

 The reform aims to make the system simpler, fairer, and more transparent, reduce bureaucracy, and enhance transparency in tax processes.
 It's a crucial step toward correcting structural imbalances and fostering economic growth.

-What Does the Tax Reform Entail?
+What Does the Tax Reform in Brazil Entail?

 With the reform, Brazil will adopt a Dual VAT model, introducing two new taxes: the CBS (Contribution on Goods and Services), at the federal level, and the IBS (Goods and Services Tax), managed by states and municipalities.
 This system, similar to the GST model used in many countries, aims to simplify tax payments and enhance fiscal transparency.
 A third tax will also be introduced: the Selective Tax (IS), which will have federal reach and apply to products deemed harmful to health or the environment.